Assumes you're in a git repository

 sentry-cli releases set-commits --local $VERSION

-To tell Sentry about your commit metadata via the API use the create release endpoint.
+To send Sentry your commit metadata using the API, use the create release endpoint.

 {